State leaders say most residents won't see immediate, dramatic increases in utility bills

 Temperatures in Oklahoma City dropped to 14 degrees below zero, the coldest since 1899.
 In addition, temperatures were below 20 degrees for a week, the longest in the last 60 years, Stitt said.

-It resulted in outages for Oklahoma and 13 others states with little or no warning, Stitt said.
+It resulted in electrical outages for Oklahoma and 13 other states with little or no warning, Stitt said.

-Utility companies were forced to buy energy on the spot market at skyrocketing prices, Stitt said.
+Utility companies were forced to buy energy on the spot market at skyrocketing prices, he said.

 Stitt said officials will do everything they can to help get financial assistance for the upcoming bills.